To make sure you get all our emails follow these simple instructions

 Thank you for subscribing to Sam Biddle online

-We don’t want you to miss a thing so here is how to keep our emails from getting chucked into the Spam bin.
-Many e-mail and Internet companies are now using programs to block unwanted e-mail, often called spam.
-Sometimes, however, these programs block e-mail you want to get, like mine!
+We don’t want you to miss a thing so here is how to keep our emails from disappearing into your spam bin or junk file.
+Many email and Internet companies are now using programs to block unwanted email, often called spam.
+Sometimes, however, these programs block email you want to get, like mine!

-This is the email address to want to add to your whitelist: email@example.com
+The email address to add to your whitelist is: firstname.lastname@example.org

-Unsolicited, unwanted advertising e-mail, commonly known as “spam”, has become a big problem.
-It’s reached such proportions that most e-mail services and Internet Service Providers (ISPs) have put some sort of blocking or filtering system in place or begun relying on self-proclaimed blacklists to tell the good guys from the bad.
+Unsolicited, unwanted advertising email, commonly known as “spam”, has become a big problem.
+It’s reached such proportions that most email services and Internet Service Providers (ISPs) have put some sort of blocking or spam filtering system in place.

 We applaud their intention to protect you from spam, but everyone agrees that the current systems for stopping spam are far from a perfect solution.
-They often block e-mail that you’ve requested, The more responsible anti-spam activists are working hard to cut down on these “false positives”, but in the mean time, you might unexpectedly find you’re not getting your subscription’s content.
+They often block e-mail that you’ve requested, and you might unexpectedly find you’re not getting your subscription’s content.

-1. In your inbox, locate an email from firstname.lastname@example.org (example; your welcome email).
+1. In your inbox, locate an email from email@example.com (for example, your welcome email).

 2. Drag this email to the “primary” tab of your inbox.